-However, only 10% of the 25% assumed as expenses incurred for work are assumed automatically.
+Only 10% of the 25% assumed as expenses incurred for work are assumed automatically.
 The remaining 15% are subject to the presentation of invoices with NIF (Individual Tax Identification Number) and included in the e-fatura portal (e-invoice portal).
-To fill this 15% "quota", a specific deduction of 4,104 euros (or higher, based on the amount of contributions paid to mandatory social security schemes) is taken into account.
+To fill this 15% "quota", a specific deduction of 4,104 euros(or higher, based on the amount of contributions paid to mandatory social security schemes) is taken into account.

-Therefore, in practice, only those in category B who earn an annual income of more than 27,360 euros must account for expenses, since 15% of 27,360 euros is equal to 4,104 euros.
+Therefore, in practice, only those in category B who earn an annual income of more than 27,360 euros must account for expenses, since 15% of 27,360 euros isequal to 4,104 euros.
 The IRS Code lists the expenses incurred for work that can be presented.
 In addition to the specific deduction, the following expenses are accepted:

-- Personnel costs and charges in the form of remunerations, wages, or salaries:
+• Personnel costs and charges in the form of remunerations, wages, or salaries;

-- Current consumables:
+Current consumables;

-- Electricity, water, and communications;